 This 30-minute Yellow Chicken Curry will be the best you have ever tried.
 Once you try the juicy pieces of chicken simmering in a robust and flavorful sauce made with coconut milk, yellow curry powder, and other aromatics, you’ll see why!

 Table of contents

 In my world, everyone can and should make chicken curry at home because it’s too easy not to and so darn delicious.
 A dish that can feel so exotic to some is simple everyday comfort food to others, and this healthy recipe will convince you that ordering chicken curry takeout is no longer necessary!

 This recipe comes together in 30 minutes with a few pantry staples and is loaded with flavor and rich spices.
-My family inhales this creamy coconut chicken curry and when served with Instant Pot brown rice, it’s always a healthy dinner that has very little leftovers!
+My family inhales this creamy coconut chicken curry and when served with brown rice, it’s one of healthy dinner ideas that has very little leftovers!

 Why Make Healthy Yellow Curry Chicken Recipe?

 - Restaurant quality (but better): Home cooking will always win out especially when the authentic flavors of a traditional Indian dish are even better than anything you’d get at a restaurant.

 - Healthy comfort food: This dish is loaded with antioxidants, vitamins, minerals, good fats and is gluten free and refined-sugar free too!

 - So much flavor: Curry powder itself is incredibly aromatic, but so is turmeric, fresh ginger, onion, and garlic.